 The optimal time to stretch is immediately after you get back from a ride, but get clean and warm first.
 You will still get benefits in the evening and, if you are more likely to do a good job when relaxed, this is better, rather than a rushed effort straight after riding.
-Work through the British Cycling Flexibility Routine.
+Work through the British Cycling Mobilisation Routine.

 The old pro maxim of 'never stand when you can sit and never sit when you can lie down' isn’t especially practical or applicable for those of us who have to fit our cycling around work and family.
 However spending some time elevating your legs after a hard ride can make a difference to recovery by promoting lower body blood flow and preventing pooling.
 With a pillow behind your head, place your legs up against a wall and aim to stay there for five minutes for every hour ridden.

 Compression clothing is a very popular recovery tool among athletes and, although the research jury is still out, anecdotal evidence is strong and many top riders swear by them.
 Putting a pair of compression tights on post-training is certainly no hardship.
 They seem to feel particularly good when you have a long drive after an event or for a lazy Sunday afternoon after a long morning ride.
 It’s important though that they are tight enough to give a genuine compressive effect, so buy a quality brand and take care with sizing.